mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 .. image:: Figures/fsm_traffic_lights.png
    :alt: Traffic Lights

-We’re going to build a program that uses a turtle to simulate the traffic lights.
+We are going to build a program that uses a turtle to simulate the traffic lights.
 There are three lessons here.
 The first shows off some different ways to use our turtles.
 The second demonstrates how we would program a state machine in Python, by using a variable to keep track of the current state, and a number of different if statements to inspect the current state, and take the actions as we change to a